lilylydia/GADS_Project/README.md

 The data  for your List should be gotten by making a network request the following API endpoints.
 Base URL - https://gadsapi.herokuapp.com
-The data is in json format, You can Install Json viewer using this link - [link] or (https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?utm_source=chrome-ntp-icon%E2%80%A9)
+The data is in json format, You can Install Json viewer using this link - [link](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?utm_source=chrome-ntp-icon%E2%80%A9)

 Learning Leaders - /api/hours
 Skill IQ Leaders - /api/skilliq